 .

 In addition, failure to comply with cookie banner requirements can lead to a loss of trust with your users and a negative image of your business.

 With CCM19, you can ensure that your cookie banner complies with legal requirements and protects you from potential penalties.
-Our service offers easy implementation, ongoing updates and customization options to create a DSGVO and TTDSG compliant cookie banner for your website.
+Our service offers easy implementation, ongoing updates and customization options to create a DSGVO and TDDDG compliant cookie banner for your website.

+.